 William H. Schweitzer served as the Managing Partner of Baker Hostetler's Washington, D.C., office for more than a decade.
-He joined the firm in 1973 and has been instrumental in the growth of Baker Hostetler in the nation's Capital and in the development of one of America's leading full service law firms.
+He joined the firm in 1973 and was instrumental in the growth of Baker Hostetler in the nation's Capital and in the development of one of America's leading full service law firms.

-In addition to his leadership in Washington, Mr. Schweitzer has built a nationally-recognized law practice with a focus on federal election, campaign finance, and sports law, with a particular emphasis on antitrust and competition-related issues.
-He is also known for his work in areas of securities, antitrust and white collar criminal law.
+In addition to his leadership in Washington, Mr. Schweitzer built a nationally-recognized law practice with a focus on federal election, campaign finance, and sports law, with a particular emphasis on antitrust and competition-related issues.
+He was also known for his work in areas of securities, antitrust and white collar criminal law.

-Under his leadership in the Washington office, the distinguished list of clients has grown to include such major national and international trade associations and corporations as The National Association of Home Builders, The Motion Picture Association of America, The American Resort Development Association, The Aluminum Association, National Federation of Independent Business and Citigroup.
+Under his leadership in the Washington office, the distinguished list of clients grew to include such major national and international trade associations and corporations as The National Association of Home Builders, The Motion Picture Association of America, The American Resort Development Association, The Aluminum Association, National Federation of Independent Business and Citigroup.

 After graduating from law school, he served as an Assistant United States Attorney in the District of Columbia.
 Mr. Schweitzer served on the Board of the Salisbury School in Salisbury, Connecticut, and the University School in Hunting Valley, Ohio.